shrinerb/shrine/doc/plugins/upload_endpoint.md

 If the uploaded file is larger than the specified value, a `413 Payload Too Large` response will be returned.

-## Checksum

-If you want the upload endpoint to verify the integrity of the uploaded file, you can include the `Content-MD5` header in the request filled with the base64-encoded MD5 hash of the file that was calculated prior to the upload, and the endpoint will automatically use it to verify the uploaded data.

-If the checksums don't match, a `460 Checksum Mismatch` response is returned.

 ## Context

 The upload context will *not* contain `:record` and `:name` values, as the